‘The Negligible Things Under Your Feet’ 2019

 Variable number of unglazed fired clay forms.

-An initial condition by placing clusters of these forms in relation to the features and debris found on the site on the installation day.
+An initial condition was established by placing clusters of these forms in relation to the features and debris found on the site on the installation day.
 Over the course of the show, I expected visitors to tread on, dislodge and otherwise scatter the items.
 I expected too that some would be picked up and then discarded or taken away from the site.
 In the event, many of the ceramic forms were indeed redistributed in these and many other ways.

 'Making a find’ was the point of maximum engagement with the work by the visitor with perhaps some interest and curiosity about the status and kind of object they were handling.